 Prescription drug coverage is a smart choice for all seniors.
 Even though you may not take medications now, you never know when you will need them.
 If you don't currently have prescriptions, choose one of the low-cost basic plans.
 You can always upgrade next year if your medical needs change.
 Also, don't forget that enrolling in a Part D plan when you are first eligible will save you a lot of money down the road.

-What If I Already Have A Credible Prescription Drug Plan?
+What If I Already Have A Creditable Prescription Drug Plan?

 If you currently have prescription drug coverage from an employer or union, call your employer or union’s benefits administrator prior to making changes to your plan.
 Your employer or union plan will tell you each year if your prescription drug coverage is creditable prescription drug coverage.